Elden Ring Dex Build: Weapons, Armor, & Talisman

 Guard Stats:

-I will sing the praises of the Uchigatana until my dying breath because I genuinely believe that it is one of the best weapons in Elden Ring.
+I will sing the praises of the Uchigatana until my dying breath because I genuinely believe it is one of the best weapons in the Elden Ring.
 It’s extremely easy to acquire in the first couple of hours with the game and can be upgraded to stay useful throughout your entire playthrough.
-It’s also not necessary that you have to use this for an Elden Ring Dex Build, it can even be adjusted to scale with other playstyles like an Intelligence Build.
+It’s also not necessary that you have to use this for a dex build, it can even be adjusted to scale with other playstyles like an Intelligence Build.

-It is a little surprising that it starts out with a D in Dex scaling that only goes up to a C even at the maximum upgrade level of +25, but that’s not really an issue either.
-Because by changing the affinity of this weapon to Keen, that scaling changes to a B without any upgrades, and an A at +23.
-So with at least 35-40 points in Dexterity, you can expect to breeze through most of the game.
+It is a little surprising that it starts out with a D in Dex scaling that only goes up to a C, even at the maximum upgrade level of +25, but that’s not really an issue either.

 Bloodhound’s Fang